BestTimesToVisit.com Logo

 Salar de Uyuni's Mirror Effect

 Witness the otherworldly Salar de Uyuni, the world's largest salt flat, transform into a colossal mirror during the wet season.
-The sky and land merge seamlessly, creating surreal photographic opportunities and a profound sense of being suspended between two worlds.
-Aim for the rainy months to experience this magical phenomenon.
+The sky and land merge into an infinite expanse, creating surreal photo opportunities and a profound sense of being on another planet.

 La Paz's Witches' Market (Mercado de las Brujas)